-As at December 31, 2019, regulatory capital requirements under revised methodology were assessed as follows:
+As at December 31, 2022, regulatory capital requirements were assessed as follows:

-Ratio (revised

-December 31, 2019 methodology)
+December 31, 2022 Ratio

-Minimum margin of solvency \$249,354 520%
+Minimum margin of solvency \$876,177 177%

-Enhanced capital requirement \$364,075 520%
+Enhanced capital requirement \$876,177 177%

 ii.
 Identification of any non-compliance with the MSM and the ECR iii.
 A description of the amount and circumstances surrounding the non-compliance, the remedial measures and their effectiveness iv.
 Where the non-compliance is not resolved, a description of the amount of the non-compliance